Ranjan Gogoi: Early life and education

-During Gogoi's childhood in Dibrugarh with his brother Anjan, his father Kesab Chandra Gogoi said that only one of them could go to Sainik School in Goalpara.
+During Gogoi's childhood in Dibrugarh with his brother Anjan, his father Kesab Chandra Gogoi said only one of them could go to the Sainik School in Goalpara.
 As both Ranjan and Anjan wanted to go, and with neither relenting, Kesab Chandra Gogoi told them to decide via a coin toss.
 Anjan won the coin toss, and went to the Sainik School in 1964, then to the National Defence Academy which eventually culminated in his career in the Indian Air Force.

-Ranjan Gogoi attended Don Bosco school in Dibrugarh, which was only a 20-minute walk away from his home.
-He then studied at Cotton College (currently known as Cotton University) in Guwahati before moving to Delhi to complete his higher studies.
+Gogoi studied at Don Bosco School in Dibrugarh, which was only a 20-minute walk away from his home.
+He then attended the Cotton College (currently known as Cotton University) in Guwahati before moving to Delhi to complete his higher studies.
 He then studied at St. Stephen's College, Delhi, graduating with honours in history.
-After completing his bachelor's degree, Gogoi cracked the Civil Services Examination to keep his father's wish.
-However, he was not chosen for the service he had wanted, which led to his pursuit in law instead.
-Later on, he told his father that his interest lies in pursuing law instead.
-He graduated from Faculty of Law, University of Delhi where he received a law degree.
+After completing his bachelor's degree, Gogoi cracked the Civil Services Examination to fulfill his father's wish.
+However, he was not chosen for the service he wanted, which led to his pursuit of law instead.
+Later on, he told his father his interest lay in pursuing law.
+He graduated from the Faculty of Law, University of Delhi where he received a law degree.

 In 1982, the future Law Minister Abdul Muhib Mazumder asked Kesab Chandra Gogoi if his son would also become the Chief Minister of Assam someday.
 Kesab Chandra Gogoi said his son Ranjan Gogoi would not emulate him, but had the potential to become the Chief Justice of India.
 His father's assessment proved prophetic.
-His elder brother, Anjan Gogoi, admitted this information in an interview with the Times of India.
+His elder brother Anjan Gogoi confirmed this anecdote in an interview with the Times of India.